You can find our complete API documentation at

 - Sync contacts and organizations across systems.

-- Automate workflows, such as creating tasks to schedule follow up calls to new leads and contacts.
+- Automate workflows, such as creating tasks to schedule follow up calls.

 - Import or export information between other systems and Insightly.

 The web API is a RESTful API that lets you fetch, create, update, and delete many types of Insightly objects, including leads, contacts, organizations, opportunities, projects, and events.